 Preparing for your baby to go home on oxygen

 A healthcare professional will visit your home to support you with any practical issues.
-For example, this could include where to store the oxygen tanks or install more plug points.
-They will also visit you regularly to support you with any practical issues and will tell you as early as possible if you need to make any adaptations to your home.
-Your oxygen supplier will tell your gas and electricity supplier that you are storing oxygen in the home.
-This is important so that they can prioritise you if there is a power cut in the home.
+This could include where to store the oxygen tanks or install more plug points.
+They will also visit you regularly to support you with any practical issues and will advise you as early as possible if you need to make any adaptations to your home.

 Ask questions about the equipment and how to monitor the oxygen supply so that you feel comfortable using it.